GSP

 UNIPRINT(1) LINUX COMMANDS UNIPRINT(1)

-uniprint is a program from the yudit distribution.
+uniprint is a program from the yudit package.
 It makes a formatted poscript output that can be saved or directly sent to the printer.
-The program needs a TrueType font that has unicode table in order to operate.
+The program needs TrueType/OpenType/CFF fonts that have Unicode table in order to operate.

 Do not sent the output to the printer, put it in the file instead.
 If the '-' character is specified, send the postscript data to the standard output.